saiyarlagadda/Neural-Network-Patient-Matching/README.md

 ### 0. Run the code
 ---
-** To run the project: **
+**To run the project:**
 1. Clone the repo.
 2. run docker cmd "docker run -p 8888:8888 nn-notebook".
-3. OPTIONAL: In case you want to run the glove embedding generate code [Download GLove files](https://nlp.stanford.edu/data/glove.6B.zip) and place at  home directory.
+3. OPTIONAL: In case you want to run the glove embedding generate code [Download Glove files](https://nlp.stanford.edu/data/glove.6B.zip) and place at  home directory.

  ### 1. Data Creation
  ---